National Birth Defects Prevention Month

 Thankfully, there are simple ways to lower your risk of these abnormalities.
 Keep these tips in the front of your mind if you are pregnant, planning for pregnancy, or know someone who falls under either category:

-• Wash your hands frequently to avoid infections
+- Aim to wash your hands frequently to avoid infections.

+Not all birth defects can be prevented.
 Birth defects make it more difficult for your baby to be healthy in the long run and can put your baby at a higher risk of death during their first year.
+However, it is encouraged for all pregnant women and prospective parents to make healthier choices and adopt healthier habits to help lower their risk of having a baby born with a birth defect.
 You can dial 2-1-1 for Help Me Grow or you may text your ZIP code to 898211 to get professional help.